mukund0502/mukund0502/README.md

 ## Personal Projects
+### Ask From Doc (RAG Application)
+* Description: An ask-from-doc application lets users upload documents and ask questions in natural language.
+It quickly reads the document and provides precise answers by extracting relevant information, making it easy to find specific content without manual searching.
+* Technologies Used: OpenAI, OpenAI Embedding, Azure, ChromaDB, Python, GenAI, Streamlit.

 ### [Text to text generation using *Generative adversarial network*](https://github.com/mukund0502/text2text_GAN)
 * Description: Used comditional GAN for data augmentation to reduce biasness of the dataset.
 * Technologies Used: Python, NLP, Tensorflow, GloVe, CNN, Numpy.

 ### [Sudoku Solver using image  processing](https://github.com/mukund0502/SudokuSolver)
 * Description: Solve sudoku by scanning the image of sudoku.
 * Technologies Used: Flask, CNN, CV2, Computer vision, HTML, CSS, JavaScript, Tensorflow.

 Feel free to explore my repositories for a closer look at these projects and more!